gardener/gardener-extension-networking-calico/docs/shoot_overlay_network.md

 The default configuration of shoot clusters is without overlay network.

 ## Understanding overlay network
-The Overlay networking permits the routing of packets between multiples pods located on multiple nodes, even is the pod and the node network are not the same.
+The Overlay networking permits the routing of packets between multiples pods located on multiple nodes, even if the pod and the node network are not the same.

 This is done through the encapsulation of pod packets in the node network so that the routing can be done as usual.
 We use `ipip` encapsulation with calico in case the overlay network is enabled.
 This (simply put) sends an IP packet as workload in another IP packet.

 ![](./assets/Overlay-Network.drawio.png)

-In order to simplify the troubleshooting of problems and reducing the latency of packets travelling between nodes, the no overlay network is enabled by default for extension default as stated above for all new clusters.
+In order to simplify the troubleshooting of problems and reducing the latency of packets travelling between nodes, the overlay network is disabled by default for extension default as stated above for all new clusters.

 ![](./assets/No-Overlay-Network.drawio.png)